 Partners in Caring (PIC) supports people living with HIV and empowers communities to prevent future HIV infections by educating, serving, and training.
 Through dynamic, community-based programming, we increase dialogue about HIV and substance use.
-Furthermore, our case management services connect people living with HIV to resources and spiritual care.
+Furthermore, our case-management services connect people living with HIV to resources and spiritual care.

-With offices in Durham and Wilmington, Partners in Caring (PIC) provides preventative and supportive services to people throughout Central and Southeastern North Carolina.
+With offices in Durham and Wilmington, Partners in Caring (PIC) provides preventive and supportive services to people throughout Central and Southeastern North Carolina.
 We conduct HIV/STD testing and counseling as well as programs to educate people living with HIV/AIDS about sexual health and substance use.
 PIC provides spiritual care, case management, and housing assistance for people living with HIV.

 Partners in Caring is a component of the Duke University Medical Center Division of Infectious Diseases.
 We partner with faith-based, community-based, and local government-supported agencies to provide substance abuse and HIV prevention programs.